Make an Easy-to-Sew Lined Tote Bag

 - sewing machine

-Cut two 18"x14" rectangles of both outer and inner fabric choices then cut two 18"x14" rectangles of interfacing.
+For the first part of this DIY tote bag project, cut two 18"x14" rectangles of both outer and inner fabric choices then cut two 18"x14" rectangles of interfacing.
 Cut canvas straps into two 21" lengths.

 On the long side of all rectangles, snip a 2"x2" square from only the bottom corners.
 Repeat for interfacing.
 This will form the base of the tote.